michelemartone/dabo/README.md

 of short shell scripts as test cases.

 ## DABO supports
- * automated testing
+ * automated test run
  * test driven development

 ## DABO is NOT meant
+ * to replace per-software test suites
- * for exhaustive testing
+ * for exhaustive or whole system testing
- * to test the whole system
+ * to replace modulefiles documentation
- * to document modulefiles
+ * to implement heavy automated benchmarks
  * to be particularly portable
- * to replace per-software test suites
- * to write e.g. automated benchmarks

 ## DABO is meant to
  * run on Linux